 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.

 The financial report was filed based on a primary review.
 This involved confirming that the financial reporting timelines required under sections 253, 265, 266 and 268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under section 268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.